Establish Connectivity to Microsoft Power BI Cloud

 4. Advanced Configuration

-If you have set OleDB Data to "true" on the previous step and want to be able to get Data from Power BI Datasets (to create Metrics, Reports, and Datasets in Metric Insights), you must utilize the Metric Insights Remote Data Processor to connect to Power BI directly.
+NOTE: If you have set OleDB Data to "true" on the previous step and want to be able to get Data from Power BI Semantic Models (to create Metrics, Reports, and Datasets in Metric Insights), you must utilize the Metric Insights Remote Data Processor to connect to Power BI directly.

 - For more information on how to install and use the RDP, consult Configuring Remote Data Processors